 The purpose of this section is to set out the provisions in respect of the LWR in schools.
-The operation of these arrangements will operate for the 2020/21 school year and will be kept under review by the parties.
+The operation of these arrangements will be kept under review by the parties.

 This document should be read in conjunction with:

 - The Work Safely Protocol; - the Guidance and FAQs for Public Service Employers during COVID-19; - COVID-19 Response Plan for Post primary Schools (available on the Department of Education website).